Lordly burial rites

 Several burial sites also demonstrated claims to power

-Richard the Lionheart rests in Anjou, his heart laid to rest in the centre of his rebellious province, Normandy, in Rouen Cathedral.
+Richard the Lionheart rests in Anjou, his heart was laid to rest in the centre of his rebellious province, Normandy, in Rouen Cathedral.
 This also demonstrated the claim to power over parts of the realm beyond death.
-"The burial of the body has a religious component, but in the Middle Ages it also had a social and political component," explains the historian, "because the presence of the deceased serves as a point of reference and legitimisation for the world of those who live on.
+“The burial of the body has a religious component, but in the Middle Ages it also had a social and political component,” the historian explains, “because the presence of the deceased serves as a legitimisation for the world of those who live on.
 It is a world in which claims to power are justified by tradition.
-This is also a difference to the present with our fetish for innovation.
-Today, we have to constantly 'reinvent' ourselves.
-The pre-modern world thinks very differently: the old, the tried and tested, is the good, tradition is something that legitimises."
+This concept is also a difference to the present with our fetish for innovation.
+Today, we have to 'reinvent' ourselves constantly.
+The pre-modern world thinks very differently: the old, the tried and tested, is the good, tradition is something that legitimises.”

 Tomb of Louis XVII in Saint-Denis